 This Working Group is addressing the issue that NISO does not have a standard which addresses indexes and related information retrieval mechanisms.
 There is an outdated technical report from 1997 (NISO TR02-1997, Guidelines for Indexes and Related Information Retrieval Devices) which was based on Z39.4-1984, Basic Criteria for Indexes.
 There is community interest in using it as the foundation for creation of a new NISO index standard.
 Publishers will be able to refer to the reestablished standard when specifying requirements for index creation, for both print and electronic materials.
 End-users of the published materials will experience an increased level of uniformity of indexes which will drive improved consistency (and therefore effectiveness) of the end-user experience.

-The Working Group began its work in August, created its workplan (including a timeline planning a circulation for public comment in May 2020) and has divided into subgroups (Closed, Open, Automatic, and Editorial) for closer review and evaluation on recommended updates to the TR02 text, and then divided again into second-round subgroups (Introduction / Definitions / Function of an Index / Types of index / Design of indexes / Vocabulary / Headings, entries, and search statements / Display of index arrays / Alphanumeric arrangement / References / Bibliography / Glossary / Index) for review and rationalization of the text.
+The Working Group began its work in August, created its workplan (including a timeline planning a circulation for public comment in May 2020) divided into first-round subgroups (Closed, Open, Automatic, and Editorial) for closer review and evaluation on recommended updates to the TR02 text, and then divided again into second-round subgroups (Introduction / Definitions / Function of an Index / Types of index / Design of indexes / Vocabulary / Headings, entries, and search statements / Display of index arrays / Alphanumeric arrangement / References / Bibliography / Glossary / Index) for review and rationalization of the text.
 The draft is currently undergoing final edits to prepare for a planned release for public comment around the end of June 2020.

 E-Book Bibliographic Metadata Requirements in the Sale, Publication, Discovery, and Preservation Supply Chain (E-Book Metadata Working Group)